shun2311/Multi-Form-Vue/README.md

 # Multi-Form web app

 A simple multiform app created in Vue with Vuetify.
+Features:
-Contains function such validation of email, phone number, selections and confirmation.
-Utilised vue js event handling to ensure state is preserved properly
+1) validation of email, phone number, selections.
+2) Summary of selected options.
+3) Ensured state is preserved via pinia when switching pages.
+4) Navigation handled by vue-router.